 - Check that the printer cables are correctly connected. - Check that your printer is correctly configured and that you have up-to-date drivers.
 If needed, contact your dealer. - □ The default setting for the printer port mode is correct for most printers.
 If you cannot print, try changing the printer port mode.
 In Sony Notebook Setup, select the Printer tab.
 If the printer port mode is set to ECP, change it to bi-directional.
-If the printer port mode is set to bi-directional, change it to ECP. - Check the cable to see if you do not have missing of bend pins. - Try a printer self test (if available) to see if the printer itself is still working properly.
-For more information, please consult the manual supplied with your printer.
+If the printer port mode is set to bi-directional, change it to ECP. - Check the cable to see if you do not have missing of bend pins.

+- □ Try a printer self test (if available) to see if the printer itself is still functionning properly.
+For more information, please consult the manual supplied with your printer. - Some printers have a specific installation procedure.
+Please check the manual supplied with your printer.